 Habitat: Clearweed is a woodland plant liking moist to wet rich soils, light shade to partial sun.
 It propagates by re-seeding.

 Names: The species name pumila means "dwarf" referring to the short stature of the plant.
 The genus Pilea has over 600 species and the name is derived from Latin pileus, or "felt cap", resembling an old Roman hat, and is descriptive of the the enlarged tepal covering the achene (the dry fruit).
-The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was amended by ‘A.Gray’, which refers to Asa Gray (1810-1888), American botanist, Professor of Natural History at Harvard and instrumental in unifying plant knowledge of North America and author of Gray’s Manual - Manual of the Botany of the Northern United States, from New England to Wisconsin and South to Ohio and Pennsylvania Inclusive.
+The author names for the plant classification are: First to classify, in 1753, was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+His work was amended in 1848 by ‘A.Gray’, which refers to Asa Gray (1810-1888), American botanist, Professor of Natural History at Harvard and instrumental in unifying plant knowledge of North America and author of Gray’s Manual - Manual of the Botany of the Northern United States, from New England to Wisconsin and South to Ohio and Pennsylvania Inclusive.

 Comparisons: The other members of the nettle family in the Garden are the Stinging Nettle, Urtica dioica, and the Wood Nettle, Laportea canadensis.
 The other species of Pilea found in the state, P. fontana, the Lesser Clearweed, has dark seeds with raised bosses, and the leaves do not look translucent and is usually found in bogs.